 This is a measure of internally generated random noise.
 Random noise is characterized as a spectral density (voltage per root Hertz).
-It is measured by loading all DACs to midscale and measuring noise at the output.
-It is measured in $nV/(\sqrt{Hz})$.
+It is measured by acquiring 1.5 V on all channels and measuring noise at the output.
+It is measured in nV/\sqrt{Hz} typ.